Jainish-Prajapati/IRCTC-Ticket-Booking-System-LLD-Basics-Java-8/README.md

   - Maps
   - Collections (Lists, Sets, Maps, etc.)
 - **JSON** for Offline Database (stored in `.json` files)
-- **Jackson** for JSON parsing and object serialization/deserialization
+- **Jackson & TypeReference** for JSON parsing and to map json data with entities and object serialization/deserialization

 ## Setup and Installation